GluuFederation/tutorials/gluu-gateway-tutorials/tutorials/Secure-API-backend-application-using-Gluu-Gateway-and-OAuth-plugins.md

 ## Secure REST API application using Gluu Gateway and OAuth plugins

-You can now secure your any API applications with `Zero line of Code` using `Gluu Gateway`.
-You focus on your products features and let handle your product security by `Gluu Gateway`.
-What you need to do it to **install Gluu Gateway** and **Configure your application with Gluu Gateway**.
+You can now secure any API or web application with **zero lines of code** using a free open source proxy called [Gluu Gateway](https://gateway.gluu.org/).
+As application developers, we want to focus on core functionality — not security.
+Putting a proxy in front of web applications or API’s to enforce security is a well-trodden path to securing content.
+There are many excellent proxies out there that can help you do this.
+Gluu Gateway has some unique features —it is the only proxy to support the [User Managed Access protocol](https://kantarainitiative.org/confluence/display/uma/Home), which is handy if you need to interact with a user post-authentication (e.g., for consent).
+It can handle both simple and complex requirements for authorization, making it an interesting option to help you secure your web content.

 ## What is Gluu Gateway?

 Gluu Gateway (GG) is an authentication and authorization solution for APIs and websites.

-GG bundles the open-source [Kong Gateway](https://konghq.com/community/) for its core functionality and adds a GUI and custom plugins to enable access management policy enforcement using OAuth, UMA, OpenID Connect, and Open Policy Agent (OPA).
+GG bundles the open-source [Kong Community Edition 2.x Gateway](https://konghq.com/community/) for its core functionality and adds a GUI and custom plugins to enable access management policy enforcement using OAuth, UMA, OpenID Connect, and [Open Policy Agent](https://www.openpolicyagent.org/) (“OPA”).
 In addition, GG supports the broader ecosystem of [Kong plugins](https://docs.konghq.com/hub/) to enable API rate limiting, logging, and many other capabilities.

-The Gluu Gateway has many features and plugin to secure different types of applications, needs, and requirements.
-In this blog, I am mainly focusing on the API Application.
-For this, I am using `gluu-oauth-auth` plugin to authenticate the request using an access token.
+In this blog, I am focusing on securing a backchannel API application.
+To accomplish this, I will use the **gluu-oauth-auth** plugin to authenticate the request using an access token.

-Before starting this, check [OpenID Connect OAuth 2.0 Overview and Security Flows](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/OpenID-Connect-OAuth-2.0-Overview-and-Security-Flows.md) for more details on OpenID Connect and terms and also check [Single Page Application SSO With Gluu CE using AppAuth JS](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/SPA-SSO-with-Gluu-CE-using-AppAuth-JS.md).
+You can read more about the [OpenID Connect OAuth 2.0 Overview and Security Flows](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/OpenID-Connect-OAuth-2.0-Overview-and-Security-Flows.md) for a more detailed description of the terms.
+If you’re an Angular guru, you may also want to check out the [Single Page Application SSO With Gluu CE using AppAuth JS](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/SPA-SSO-with-Gluu-CE-using-AppAuth-JS.md).

 ## Flow

-In this tutorial, I am going to secure our API application using `gluu-oauth-auth` plugin.
-It does two things.
+The gluu-oauth-auth plugin performs two important functions:

-1. Introspect the token, check token is active or not, and cache the token authentication.
+1. **Introspect the token:** verify the token is active , and cache the token key until expiration, to speed up subsequent validation of this token value.

-2. Validate the OP Client which we used to get the `access_token`.
+1. **Correlate** the **OAuth Client** from the **access_token** with a “consumer” in Kong.
+This is important because many policies (such as rate limiting), or based on the consumer id.
+There is no need to authenticate the client — authentication already happened at the OAuth Authorization Server (“AS”) token endpoint prior to obtaining an access token.
+The client_id claim in the access_token verifies the identity of the client that obtained the token.

-Let's assume you have an angular app that requests to OP Server for user authentication using `OP client's client_id/client_secret` and get `access token`.
-After this angular app requesting this Gluu Gateway secured the application with `access token` in the authorization header.
-I covered this part in [Single Page Application SSO With Gluu CE using AppAuth JS](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/SPA-SSO-with-Gluu-CE-using-AppAuth-JS.md) blog so take a look into this blog first.
+For example, an app may obtain an access token using basic authentication at the token endpoint of an AS by presenting its **client_id/client_secret** in the authorization header.
+After this, the app can use the access token to call endpoints on the Gluu Gateway.
+This is covered in the howto about writing a [Single Page Application SSO With Gluu CE using the AppAuth JS](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/tutorials/SPA-SSO-with-Gluu-CE-using-AppAuth-JS.md).

-Let's call `OP client's client_id/client_secret` as a `Consumer OP Client`, but why?, You will get it in the next following steps.
-This is the OP client which is validated by `Gluu Gateway` in the second step and this is the same client by which you requested for **access_token**.
-You need to register this `OP Client` into Gluu Gateway.
-We will see this configuration in the next following steps.
+In Gluu Gateway, you map the OAuth client_id to a Kong Consumer ID.
+This can be accomplished via Kong’s configuration API.
+Or you can do it in the admin GUI, which may make it easier, because OAuth is the only mechanism you can use to define clients.
+Kong of course supports other mechanisms to authenticate consumers.
+But we don’t want Kong to do this — we want our OAuth Authorization Server to handle client authentication.

-The next flow is in the below diagram.
+The sequence diagram below may help you understand the flow for an Angular application.
+Note, [“PKCE”](https://tools.ietf.org/html/rfc7636) is used in cases where we can’t safely store a client secret in the client.
+For example, in a browser application, there is nothing we can do to stop a user from looking at the code.

 ![OIDC Authorization Code PKCE Flow and Gluu Gateway API Security](https://user-images.githubusercontent.com/39133739/94115067-d876b900-fe66-11ea-9a6e-134fac407d7c.png)